Who we are

 GESAC stands for European Grouping of Societies of Authors and Composers (or Groupement Européen des Sociétés d’Auteurs et Compositeurs).
 Currently, GESAC comprises 32 authors’ societies from all over Europe.
 Together, we represent over one million creators and rightsholders – from musicians to writers, visual artists to film directors and many more, in the areas of musical, audiovisual, visual arts, and literary and dramatic works.

 Read more about what GESAC and authors’ societies do here.

 GESAC closely follows EU policy on behalf of the European creator community to promote creator’s rights and raise awareness about issues affecting the creative sector.
 We seek to ensure that creators’ work is widely available and that the creators themselves are paid fairly for its usage.

 To these ends, GESAC convenes a large network of authors’ societies to coordinate efforts towards a sustainable creative and cultural ecosystem.

 J.L Tournier and his counterparts from other European authors’ societies felt that it was important to set up an umbrella organisation that could monitor this ambitious legislative programme and represent European authors societies.
-It could also prove a useful partner to the EU and represent European creators.
+Such an organisation could also prove to be a useful partner for the EU and represent European creators.

 No members found